enso-org/enso/doc/design/runtime/runtime.md

   Luna programs.
 - A description of how the JIT'ed code is going to be linked back into the interpreter process and the JIT hot-swap mechanism.
+- An analysis of the interpreter's role in type-checking, allowing for evaluation of programs to compute types, and then graph reduction by the Luna TC and optimiser.
+Graph reduction as an optimisation strategy.
+- An analysis of how best to combine strict evaluation with optional laziness.
 -->

 ### 6 - JIT Tier 1